piotrostr/interview_prep/README.md

 Remember to make notes as you are doing the interview.

+- reflect and measure success
+  - send out post event surveys to attendies
+  - check if everything stayed within budget
+  - check the number of attendees

 ## STAR method

 use the STAR method for open ended questions